 What Types of Hearing Loss Can Be Genetically Inherited?

 Essentially, all types of hearing loss can be genetic.
-There are various medical terms which help us to understand the causes of different hearing losses.
+There are various medical terms, which help us to understand the causes of different hearing losses.
 These can include sensorineural and conductive hearing loss, as well as syndromic or nonsyndromic hearing loss.

-Sensorineural hearing loss involves damage to the inner ear, particularly the area called the cochlea, a spiralled tube where sensitive hair cells live.
+Sensorineural hearing loss involves damage to the inner ear, particularly the area called the cochlea, a spiraled tube where sensitive hair cells live.
 Conductive hearing loss involves damage to the outer ear area.
 Both forms of hearing loss can be associated with genetics.

 How Is Genetic Hearing Loss Diagnosed?